Juviro/mythic-commander/clash/next.md

 * allow joining lobby via url (e.g. http://localhost:1235/#4fqufdulls6ckz15)

 * allow copying selection?

+* when dragging card over hand, it should have the hand card size

 * display warning for users with small screens